Average Median Income/Salary in Singapore by Age, Etc [2026]

 2022$5,070

-It is typical that as we age (up to a certain point), our wages rise too.
+Typically, our wages rise as we age (up to a certain point).
 This is because of many factors, such as experience, pay increments, and promotions.

 Here are the median salaries by age group: